picobellobv/ephos.github.io/_posts/2018-4-30-Lets-Get-Plastered.md

 Parameter values can be referenced inside the Plaster manifest, as well as in the files you will scaffold with the `$PLASTER_PARAM_ParameterName` syntax.
 This means that within our plasterManifest.xml file (*and even outside of it*), we can reference the inputs to the choices, in the content section of the file as well as in the files we are scaffolding.

-An example of this would be, when we answered the "ModuleName" parameter question earlier on, we could actually reference that with `$PLASTER_PARAM_ModuleName` and it's contained value would be _PSEphos_.
+An example of this would be, when we answered the "ModuleName" parameter question earlier on, we could actually reference that with `$PLASTER_PARAM_ModuleName` and its contained value would be _PSEphos_.

 If that didn't totally blow your mind, Plaster also ships with a bunch of built-in variables you can use.